QCC Queer LitFest Chennai 2018 Speakers

 Festival Director and Curator

-Moulee is a gay rights activist based in Chennai.
-He is the founder of Queer Chennai Chronicles.
+Moulee is the founder of Queer Chennai Chronicles.
 He is a writer and Diversity & Inclusion professional with focus on LGBTQ+ inclusion in workplace.
 Currently he is on a mission to chronicle the contemporary queer history of Chennai.

 LJ Violet is a Tamil writer, translator and co-founder of Queer Chennai Chronicles.
 Her short story collection 'Ootha Skirt Kathaigal' was published by Mowgli publications in 2017.
 A novel 'Gunter's winter' was published in her translation in Tamil by Kalachuvadu Publications.
 She lives in an unwritten novel, and edits for a living.